AlePV/Disease-related-protein-classification-and-PPI-networks/README.md

 ##4.
 Choose a folder to write the results and execute the workflow ##

-Configure "Folder to write results" node by browsing to a folder to write result files. **NOTE:** make sure to select a folder and not a file.
+Configure "Folder to write results" node by browsing to a folder to write result files.
+Make sure to select a folder and not a file.

 <p align="center">
 <img src="https://github.com/AlePV/Disease_related_protein_classification_and_PPI_networks/blob/main/media/Results_folder.png?raw=true" width="500">